Giang-st1-00/final-exam-machine-learning/README.md

-# Deepfake Detection API
+# Final exam machine learning

-This repository contains code for a Deepfake Detection API.
+This repository contains code for a Final exam machine learning.

 ## Installation